programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 options(width = 110)
 ```

-Before we build the corpus object, we also need to select the video comments we want to include in our analysis based on relevant metadata like what YouTube channel it is a part of.
-You don't want to compare channels with radically different amounts of comment data.
-We're currently using one video per channel, but ideally the model would include multiple videos per channel.
+Before we build the corpus object, we also need to select the video comments we want to include in our analysis based on relevant metadata, like what YouTube channel it is a part of.

+The count() function helps us confirm how many comments were scraped per channel.
+The
+video channel title represents the name of the content creator on YouTube, such as Fox News.
+After reviewing the number of comments per channel, you can choose if you would like to focus on specific channels.

+Alternatively, as we are doing, you can recode all the channels into two poles.
+For our analysis, we are interested in "right" v. "left" political leanings.
+So we recode each channel as either "left" or "right."

+Make sure that, whichever approach you take, that there is relative parity in the number of comments.
+There should not be a radically different number of comments for each pole you are investigating.

 ```
 # determine how many comments per channel